In software development, focusing on securing backends and databases rather than focusing on frontend security is quite common.

 As most people generally don’t derive pleasure from checking for 3rd party and open-source component vulnerabilities, this task is best automated or delegated to a security expert.

 How can Debricked help you deal with frontend security?

 As we have seen in this article, frontend vulnerabilities can take many forms, and exploits can lead to catastrophic results.
 Mossack Fonseca, the multi-million corporation whose data was leaked in the before mentioned Panama Papers scandal, was forced to close 2 years after the leaks went public.
 It serves as a reminder that avoiding frontend security can be extremely costly.

 Many of the vulnerabilities mentioned in this article can be introduced through third party dependencies, such as open source npm modules.
 Keeping track of hundreds of dependencies is simply not worth the hassle, especially when there are free tools to do it for you.

-If you would like to avoid continuously having to manually review the security implications and vulnerabilities of every single open source component in your codebase, check out the Debricked software composition analysis tool.
+If you would like to avoid having to manually review the security implications and vulnerabilities of every single open source component in your codebase, check out the Debricked tool and learn more about software composition analysis.